Ira: Efficient Transaction Replay for Distributed Systems: -L: Latency-Optimal Algorithm

 \section{\sysname{}-L: Latency-Optimal Algorithm}

-The workload analysis in \Cref{sec:ethereum case study} reveals four properties that jointly motivate \sysname{}-L's design.
-I/O accounts for $\IoTimePct{}\%$ of block execution time (Finding~\#1), and storage operations dominate that I/O at $\StorageOpsPct{}\%$ of all state accesses (Finding~\#2).
-The per-block working set is bounded, with a median of $\UniqueKeysMedian{}$ unique keys (Finding~\#6), making per-block hints tractable.
-Yet $\LifespanPctOneBlock{}\%$ of keys are ephemeral, appearing in only a single block (Finding~\#5), and consecutive-block overlap averages just $\OverlapAvg{}\%$.
-Hence, LRU and other heuristic replacement policies cannot effectively predict which keys the next block will need.
-The primary, however, already knows the complete access set for each block it executes.
-Discarding this information creates an unnecessary information asymmetry between primary and backup.

-\sysname{}-L eliminates this asymmetry.
-After executing block~$b$, the primary constructs a \emph{hint} $H_b$ containing three components: storage keys with source annotations, account addresses, and bytecode addresses.
+\sysname{}-L instantiates the \sysname{} framework~(\Cref{subsec:ira-architecture}) for Ethereum block replay.
+After executing block~$b$, the primary constructs a \emph{hint} $H_b$ containing three components: storage keys with source annotations, account addresses, and bytecode addresses (defined in \Cref{sec:hint-generation}).
 The primary transmits $H_b$ alongside the block data.
 The backup uses $H_b$ to prefetch all required state \emph{before} execution begins, eliminating cold misses entirely.

 We define the cold-miss barrier formally.
 Let $A_b$ denote the set of unique storage keys accessed during execution of block~$b$.
 Without hints, the backup discovers each key in $A_b$ only at the moment it is first referenced, incurring I/O latency on every first access.
 Because I/O dominates execution time ($\IoComputeRatio{}$:$1$ I/O-to-compute ratio), eliminating these misses through prefetching reduces backup execution time toward the pure-compute lower bound. \Cref{sec:eval} confirms that backup execution closely approaches this bound, achieving a median $\EvalSpeedupSequentialMedian{}\times$ per-block speedup over the baseline.